slsa-framework/slsa/spec/predicates/provenance.md

 <a id="recipe.environment"></a>
 `recipe.environment` _object, optional_

-> Collection of all builder-controlled inputs that influenced the build.
-Usually
+> Any other builder-controlled inputs necessary for correctly evaluating the
-> this contains the information necessary to [reproduce][reproducible] the build
-> but not meaningful to apply a policy against.
-It SHOULD exclude any
+> recipe.
+Usually only needed for [reproducing][reproducible] the build but not
+> evaluated as part of policy.
+>
+> This SHOULD be minimized to only include things that are part of the public
-> information that can be recomputed from `materials` or `recipe`.
+> API, that cannot be recomputed from other values in the provenance, and that
+> actually affect the evaluation of the recipe.
+For example, this might include
+> variables that are referenced in the workflow definition, but it SHOULD NOT
+> include a dump of all environment variables or include things like the
+> hostname (assuming hostname is not part of the public API).
 >
 > This is an arbitrary JSON object with a schema is defined by `recipe.type`.
 >